Randall Emmett’s Ex-Wife Ambyr Childers Weighs In After 50 Cent Slams Lala Kent As A ‘Drunk’

 “You need to check her.
 The mother of your children told her to stop and she still hasn’t,” another added.

 Kent and Emmett began dating in early 2016 and got engaged in September 2018.
-Since then, they have been planning for an April 2020 wedding, which they recently relocated from Miami, Florida to Newport Beach, California.
+Since then, they have been planning for an April 2020 wedding, and they recently relocated from Miami, Florida to Newport Beach, California.

 Vanderpump Rules will return to Bravo TV later this year for Season 8.